What is Hyper-V Replica?

 Let’s imagine that your primary host hardware failed, then you will be able to start your Virtual Machines on your secondary host.
 If you work in a small environment, then you probably do not deploy Hyper-V Clusters, then you will work with Hyper-V Host in a standalone mode.
-With Hyper-V replication, we can setup a Virtual Machine to replicate from one Hyper-V host to another Hyper-V Host.
+Hyper-V replication enables you to set up a Virtual Machine to replicate from one Hyper-V host to another Hyper-V Host which you can recover easily within minutes in case of a disaster.
+However, Hyper-V replication is not an alternative to backup.

 - Build two Physical or Virtual Host servers.
 In this guide, both Virtual Hyper-V hosts will run the same version of Windows Server 2016, thanks to the Nested Virtualization.
 Nested Virtualization refers to virtualization that runs inside an already virtualized environment.
 In other words, it is the ability to run a hypervisor inside of a virtual machine (VM), which itself runs on a hypervisor